TUM-AERIUS/Aerius/BoundingBoxesNN/dataset_scripts/README.md

     - `python remove_invalid_values.py train.xml`
     - `python remove_invalid_values.py val.xml`
     - `python remove_invalid_values.py test.xml`
+6. Apply other Modifications as needed.
+This would for instance include resizing the image via resize_images.py or other modifications that can be performed with standard imglab commands (flip, shuffle, rotate, ...)
-6. Convert all annotations with corresponding images to TFRecord:
+7. Convert all annotations with corresponding images to TFRecord:
     - `python imglab_to_tfrecord.py train.xml`
     - `python imglab_to_tfrecord.py val.xml`
     - `python imglab_to_tfrecord.py test.xml`